gerovan/git_lesson/collaboration/README.md

 # collaboration

-Files and folder used for collaboration.
+Files and folder used for collaboration with team.